humanlayer/humanlayer/docs/readme.md

 #### Slack Notifications

-To enable Slack notifications, you'll need to set up a Slack app and set a bot token in functionlayer, or install the functionlayer Slack app.
+To enable Slack notifications, you'll need to set up a Slack app and set a bot token in HumanLayer, or install the HumanLayer Slack app.
 See [configuring slack](./configuring-slack.md) for more detail.

 ### CLI Mode

-The functionlayer CLI mode allows for a local development mode whereby all "human in the loop" and "human as tool" will be assesed as simple python `input()` calls.
+The HumanLayer CLI mode allows for a local development mode whereby all "human in the loop" and "human as tool" will be assesed as simple python `input()` calls.

-It can be a good way to experiment with LLM workflows without needing to integrat slack, email, or any of the [HumanLayer Cloud](#functionlayer-cloud) components.
+It can be a good way to experiment with LLM workflows without needing to integrat slack, email, or any of the [HumanLayer Cloud](#humanlayer-cloud) components.

 to run in CLI mode, initialize HumanLayer with `HumanLayer.cli()`